rokiboxofficial/social_network_system_design/README.md

 ## Basic calculations:
 Details such as the difference between the size of the write or read structures, as well as individual responses in the form of the created entity ID, are not taken into account.
 This is an overview.
+There are calculations for average day.
+Multiply by 1.5 to get RPS or traffic during peak season.

 Posts feed: